Bourbaki–Witt theorem: Proof 3

+Hence, a good well-ordered set is exactly the same as what Kneser calls Kette (and so the above proof reduces to Kneser's proof).

+Applications

-Bourbaki–Witt has other applications.
+Besides a proof of Zorn's lemma, Bourbaki–Witt has some other applications.
 In particular in computer science, it is used in the theory of computable functions.

 It is also used to define recursive data types, e.g. linked lists, in domain theory.